MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+22/11/2023: New FFmpeg VVCEasy Linux complete static build using BtbN FFmpeg-Builds script of my forked repository.
+FFplay is now working and no broken.
 22/11/2023: New FFmpeg VVCEasy Windows build cross compiled on Linux using BtbN FFmpeg-Builds script of my forked repository.
 17/11/2023: Enable all filters via additional configuration of GPL 3 and non-free.
 Updated FFmpeg and others.
 12/11/2023: New FFmpeg 6.1+ latest VVCEasy build with updated vvenc, vvdec and others.
 Released new Mac OS x86_64 build.